-- 3.8.1 QUT may also approve an extension to the duration of an IPRA for a Research Doctorate student of up to six months provided the student is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the student.
-QUT will not approve an extension to the duration of an IPRA for a Research Masters student. - An application to extend the period of tenure of the IPRA should be submitted to using the appropriate QUT form within three months of the end of the IPRA.
-Any delays must be highlighted in the Annual Progress Reports.
-The student's Faculty will fund 50% of any approved IPRA extension. - 3.8.2 If a part-time IPRA is converted to a full-time IPRA then the period of time that the student is regarded as having been in receipt of the part-time IPRA immediately prior to the conversion will be halved for the purpose of determining the duration the student is regarded as having been in receipt of a full-time IPRA immediately after conversion. - 3.8.3 If a full-time IPRA is converted to a part-time IPRA then the period of time that the student is regarded as having been in receipt of the full-time IPRA immediately prior to the conversion will be doubled for the purpose of determining the duration the student is regarded as having been in receipt of a part-time IPRA immediately after conversion.
+- 3.8.1 QUT may approve an extension to the duration of an IPRA for a Research Doctorate student of up to six months provided the student is making satisfactory progress and the grounds for the extension relate to the study and are beyond the control of the student. - 3.8.2 QUT may approve an extension to the duration of an IPRA for a Research Masters student of up to six months provided the grounds for the extension relate to the study and are beyond the control of the student.
+QUT will not approve an extension to the duration of an IPRA for a Research Masters student beyond 2 years full time or 4 years part time. - 3.8.3 If a part-time IPRA is converted to a full-time IPRA then the period of time that the student is regarded as having been in receipt of the part-time IPRA immediately prior to the conversion will be halved for the purpose of determining the duration the student is regarded as having been in receipt of a full-time IPRA immediately after conversion. - 3.8.4 If a full-time IPRA is converted to a part-time IPRA then the period of time that the student is regarded as having been in receipt of the full-time IPRA immediately prior to the conversion will be doubled for the purpose of determining the duration the student is regarded as having been in receipt of a part-time IPRA immediately after conversion.

-(f) CONDITIONS OF SCHOLARSHIP
+4. CONDITIONS OF SCHOLARSHIP